 One of the best things about homemade syrup is its endless amounts of variations.
 Whole spices or vanilla pods can be steeped in the warm liquid to infuse with flavor.
 For a fruity citrus twist, add some grated zest to the syrup.
 If you want a fragrant floral or herbal note, steep edible lavender or fresh herbs and then strain.

 You can also explore the different types of brown sugar, like light and dark.
 The difference is the amount of molasses syrup in the sugar.
-The more refined sugar is, the fewer molasses it contains.
+The more refined sugar is, the less molasses it contains.
 White sugar is refined until all the molasses is removed.
 Other interesting sugar options to try are turbinado, demerara, and muscovado.
 They are all raw sugars that range from golden brown to dark and sticky, and each sugar has a unique texture and flavor.

-You also might like: Delicious Honey Simple Syrup.
+You also might like Delicious Honey Simple Syrup.

 How to store brown sugar syrup

-The best way to store any sugar syrup is to bottle it after it’s cooled and to keep it in the fridge.
+The best way to store any sugar syrup is to bottle it after it’s cooled and keep it in the fridge.
 But before you do that, ensure you sterilize the bottle in boiling water just to be safe.